So you want to whip your Seagate Backup Plus into shape. Partition shape.

 Previous releases of Mac OS may have slightly different screens.
 But the instructions written here will be just as good for you.

-Before you start, first have your Backup Plus portable drive formatted as HSF+.
+Before you start, first have your Backup Plus portable drive formatted as HFS+.

 This means that you’ve bought the Seagate Backup Plus Slim.
 Or Seagate Backup Plus Portable.
-You can buy both these drives in HSF+ format.
+You can buy both these drives in HFS+ format.

-If you’ve a NTFS formatted Seagate Backup Plus drive you’ll need for format it first to HSF+.
+If you’ve an NTFS or ExFAT formatted Seagate Backup Plus drive you’ll need for format it first to HFS+.
 It’s easy and only takes a few minutes.
 You’ll find out how in my article “How to Format Seagate Backup Plus for Mac Help.
 Don’t Freak Out“.
 Just follow the link.

 Then head back here afterwards.

 Then plug in your Seagate Backup Plus.
 The drive gets its power from its USB cable.
-So be sure you have a charged up battery on your Macbook or Macbook Pro.
+So be sure you’ve a charged up battery on your MacBook or MacBook Pro.
 Or plug yourself into external power.